-Women with acute AUB, which is defined as uterine bleeding episode that is of sufficient quantity to require immediate intervention to prevent further blood loss, should be managed immediately.
+Women with acute AUB, which is defined as a uterine bleeding episode that is of sufficient quantity to require immediate intervention to prevent further blood loss, should be managed immediately.
 These women require a detailed evaluation in an urgent care facility and should be treated with intravenous conjugated estrogen, tranexamic acid, oral contraceptives, or multidose oral progestins.
-Medical management may not treat the real cause however.
-Hysterosocpic visualisation of the cavity, hysteroscopic surgery with curettage, polypectomy, and fibroid resection are conservative approches that may be necessary.
+Medical management may not treat the real cause, however.
+Hysteroscopic visualization of the cavity, hysteroscopic surgery with curettage, polypectomy, and fibroid resection are conservative approaches that may be necessary.
 Definitive treatment with hysterectomy may eventually be necessary.
 Adjunct management of pain with myofascial release, trigger point injections targetting pudendal and sciatic nerves, and acupuncture can lead to limited, temporary, and variable results.

 Ready for a Consultation?Our endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.